nathanhleung/install-peerdeps/README.md

 `install-peerdeps eslint-config-airbnb --dev`

-`install-peerdeps` will automatically detect whether you're using Yarn or NPM and run the appropriate command.
+`install-peerdeps` will automatically detect whether you're using Yarn.
+If you are, it'll prompt you as to whether you want to use Yarn or npm to install the packages.

 ```
 # If you're using npm